AlexBHarley/deepstream.io-website/src/tutorials/integrations/db-rethinkdb/readme.md

+---
+title: RethinkDB DataBase Connector
+description: Learn how to use RethinkDB with deepstream
+---

 #### What is RethinkDB?
 RethinkDB is a distributed, document-oriented database.
 It implements a proprietary, function based query language, called ReQL to interact with its schemaless JSON data collections.